Artist Entrepreneurship: How to Write a Business Plan for Your New Band or Record Company

 Remember that you will do this part last after you have written the rest of your plan.
 The executive summary is the preview of your product and determines the first impression the reader will get of your business.
 It is important to write it very clearly and to use professional language.
 It is your “sales pitch” and is designed to quickly introduce the reader to your business idea and plan.
 It should be no more than one page in length and cover the following points to sum up for the reader what your business is all about.

-See also How to Start a Business Online
+See also How to Find the Right Business Partner | Online Sales Guide Tips

 Start with the name and location of your business, and then describe the mission of the business.
 Next, describe the products or services you will sell, and who your ideal customers are.
 Include the name and a short bio for each owner of the business, with special emphasis on any aspects of their background that would support your success.
 Then describe how your business will stand out from the competition.
 (This is called your “differentiation strategy.”)
 Finally, provide a brief overview of the future prospects for your business and for the overall industry.